 Concept by Ame Henderson.
 Music by Eric Craven.
 Created with and performed by Chad Dembski, Claudia Fancello and Matija Ferlin.
 Video by Daniel Arcé.
 Design by Trevor Schwellnus.
 Dramaturgy by Jacob Zimmer.
 Costumes by Cathia Pagotto.
 Produced by Public Recordings.
 A DanceWorks CoWorks Series Event.
 Developed in residence at Le Groupe Dance Lab, Feb 2006.
 Photos by Liam Maloney.

-Container by Vanessa Goodman (to be REMiXED by Ame Henderson)
+Container by Vanessa Goodman (REMiXED by Ame Henderson)

 “Container” is my first solo and is a defining piece for me.
 In a broad sense, the title is a reference to my physical body as the container of my identity and the cultural past I inherited.
 Despite its deeply personal inspiration, I consciously choose not to put a finite interpretation on the work, which allows it to become an interesting Rorschach test for the audience.